machelslack/wipro/docs/README.md

 ```sh
 $ gulp serve
 ```
+Please use gulp serve command to run my solution once you have followed the instructions in the README file.

 This outputs an IP address you can use to locally test and another that can be used on devices connected to your network.